Cranston Public Library 3-D Printer Use Policy

 - Using profane or obscene language and gestures on library premises is prohibited

-- Eating, drinking and using tobacco (cigarette, cigar and pipe smoking) inside the library is prohibited
+- Using tobacco or vapor products inside the library is prohibited

 - Using, selling or trading alcohol and illegal substances or possessing the same for purposes of using, selling or trading on library premises is prohibited

 - Being under the influence of alcohol or illegal drugs on library premises is prohibited